Theo’s Gleason Score 7 Prostate Cancer & Early Stage Kidney Cancer Story

 That was my first experience.
 It gets to the point where you tell yourself you don’t want to drink water because you don’t want to have to go to the bathroom, but you have to.

-You let them know and then they give you things like pills you can take to help with that and they did work.
-It was very surprising when I first started and I was very glad to take those pills after I got to.
+You let them know, and then they give you things like pills you can take to help with that.
+They did work.
+It was very surprising when I first started, and I was very glad to take those pills after I got to.

 The doctor did tell me that could happen.
 I was actually surprised that it took as long as it did and thought maybe it wouldn’t, but it did.

 Outside of that, no burns, no rashes, no irritations of any type.